 Pictured Left to Right: Aimee Kelly, Mel Wensel, Bridget Norquist, Daniel McConnell, and Joe Hannah

-The ISS advising team – Mel Wensel, Director of Academic Services, Aimee Kelly, Assistant Director of Academic Services, Bridget Norquist, Senior Academic Adviser, and Joe Hannah, Academic Adviser; and Daniel McConnell, Academic Adviser (not pictured) – is here to help you in a variety of ways.
+The ISS advising team – Mel Wensel, Director of Academic Services; Aimee Kelly, Assistant Director of Academic Services; Bridget Norquist, Senior Academic Adviser; Joe Hannah, Academic Adviser; and Daniel McConnell, Academic Adviser (not pictured) – is here to help you in a variety of ways.
 Our goals are to help you successfully complete the program, assist you in identifying and achieving your educational and professional goals, and support you in developing a strong identity as social scientists and as UW Huskies.

 Advisers can assist you with planning courses and meeting graduation requirements, refer you to relevant resources and offices, and work with you to meet challenges that may come up within the course of the program.
 In practice this means that we reach out to you to check how classes are going, we work closely with core faculty to catch issues before they become real problems, and we respond to your questions quickly and efficiently.

 After your first quarter begins, you will be assigned a primary academic adviser.
 Your primarily adviser will usually be the one who reviews your degree progress, evaluates your learning plan, and reaches out to you on occasion.
 You are always welcome to ask questions of any of the other ISS advisers as well.
 While email is the best way to reach us, we are also available for phone, video chat, or in person appointments.
 Please feel free to contact us any time.

 Transcript Evaluation and Degree Planning